Improve sales and marketing alignment with effective team meetings8 min read

 - A bottom of the funnel blog post

-- An email marketing campaign you’re launching
+- An email marketing or cold email campaign you’re launching

 For sales teams, some relevant things you can bring up include: